cedricconol/challenge4/README.md

 # restaurant-visitor
-Case study for WhatsBusy internship program
+This is a repository which contains my solution for the case study for WhatsBusy internship program.